GROUNDED IN TULSA

 Every community is shaped by intertwined stories of belonging and displacement, opportunity and injustice.
 We believe truth and acknowledgment are essential to building mutual respect and meaningful connections.

 Tulsa Artist Fellowship is committed to honoring the full complexity of this place.
-Through intentional programming, partnerships, and sustained investment in creative practice, we support artists whose work engages history and community with care and rigor.
-Artists play a vital role in shaping Tulsa’s civic future, and we are committed to strengthening a city grounded in equity, dialogue, and shared cultural life.
+Through intentional programming, partnerships, and sustained investment in creative practice, we support artists who engage Tulsa’s history and communities with care and rigor.

 Tulsa Artist Fellowship is a growing community of artists, alumni, collaborators, and audiences.
 Through exhibitions, readings, performances, and conversations, Fellows contribute to Tulsa’s cultural landscape.